Healthy Homes Assessment Ngaio

 Insulation Ngaio

-Ceiling and underfloor insulation is mandatory on all rental houses since July 1, 2019.
-All landlords and property managers must ensure that the insulation meets standards that are in line with the latest standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space might need to be topped up or replaced.
+Ceiling and underfloor insulation has been compulsory to all rental homes from 1 July 2019.
+All landlords and property managers have to make sure that the insulation meets the new standard.
+In some cases, existing ceiling insulation or insulation in the sub floor space may need to be topped up or replaced.

 Ngaio Moisture Ingress & Drainage

-Rental properties must have efficient drainage to remove rainwater, storm water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water is able to go, and it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties must have effective drainage to eliminate rainwater, storm water, and ground water, including the proper outfall or runoff.
+Making sure the water has a location to go and that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture from entering, if your apartment has an enclosed gap between floorboards and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+In addition to a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between your flooring and the ground, a ground water barrier should be put in place if it’s reasonably practicable to install it.

-An underground moisture barrier typically a polythene sheet laid over the ground to prevent any moisture from the ground from accumulating into the property.
-It also helps to prevent from causing damage to the flooring insulation.
+An underground moisture barrier usually a polythene sheet laid over the ground to prevent any moisture from the ground from getting into the structure.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection